DwayneBrown213/Q.A.-Portfolio/bug-reports/Sprint 9/Mobile testing-S9P-09.md

 ## 📝 Description

 ### **Precondition:**
- Logged in to the app as a courier; An order is accepted and exists in the "My orders" tab; the device’s internet is turned off.
+- Logged in to the app as a courier;
+- An order is accepted and exists in the "My orders" tab;
+- The device’s internet is turned off.

 ### **Steps to Reproduce:**
 1. Download and install Urban Scooter mobile app APK.